dipeshrai123/boilerplate-for-next/README.md

 # Boilerplate for next

-> Official boilerplate for next app with next-auth-navigaton & react-uicomp
+> Official boilerplate for next app with next-auth-navigaton

 ## Getting Started